 In addition, the Japanese set a limit on the number of POWs who co and only the extremely ill were allowed to stay in camp.
 The next day if a new man was too sick to work, one of the POWs who were too ill the day before had to go to work.
 At the same time, this was happening, the Japanese refused to give the POWs the medicine and medical supplies sent by the Red Cross.

-The sick POWs were put on “light duty.”
-To the Japanese “light duty” was going up a mountain and hauling green muck.
+The sick POWs were put on “light duty” which to the Japanese meant going up a mountain and hauling green muck.
 As it turned out, this muck was contaminated and even the Japanese guards kept away from it.
 The prisoners noticed that nothing would grow where the muck was dumped.
-The prisoners worked 12 hours a day, seven days a week.
-Every two weeks they would get one day off.
+The prisoners worked 12 hours a day, seven days a week and every two weeks they would get one day off.

 This detail was not bad during the summer because the old supervisor would allow two of the six prisoners to look for edible plants.
 During the winter, the prisoners had to climb the mountain through snow that was four to five feet deep.
 Since the Japanese did not issue the shoes that were sent by the Red Cross, to protect their feet from frostbite, the POW’s made socks from blackout curtains to put inside their canvas shoes.
 The prisoners also were never warm and slept in pairs to share body heat and blankets.